 By Paula Brown

-Police say Hanson drove around a “road closed” sign at the 10th Line of Amaranth.
+Hanson, police said, drove around a “road closed” sign at the 10th Line of Amaranth and the vehicle was pulled into the river.

-Hanson and Kaden, who was in the vehicle with his mother, both managed to escape the minivan, police say, but Kaden was pulled from Hanson’s arms.
+Both Hanson and Kaden, who was in the vehicle with his mother, managed to escape, but Kaden was pulled out of his mother’s arms by the rushing water.

-Kaden’s body was recovered under a bridge in Belwood Lake by two fishermen on April 21, 2018, two months to the day from the incident.
+Kaden’s body was later recovered under a bridge in Belwood Lake on April 21, two months to the day from the incident.

--Paula Brown is a Local Journalism Initiative reporter with the Orangeville Citizen.
+*Paula Brown is a Local Journalism Initiative Reporter for the Shelburne Free Press.